-The study uses both ground-based and satellite measurements, which cover different spatial areas and have different temporal frequencies.
+- The study uses both ground-based and satellite measurements, which cover different spatial areas and have different temporal frequencies.
 Ground measurements are made continuously at the SGP site at a high frequency.
 Satellite observations are made over a large area around the SGP site, but not as frequently.
-Cloud fractions for different spatial domains centered on the SGP site were calculated from satellite retrievals and cloud frequencies for different averaging intervals were calculated from ground measurements.
+Cloud fractions for different spatial domains centered on the SGP site were calculated from satellite retrievals and - cloud frequencies for different averaging intervals were calculated from ground measurements.
 The optimal match is achieved when the satellite product is averaged over a 20 km × 20 km area around the SGP site and when surface observations are averaged over 30 min, centered on the satellite overpass time.
 Note that the spatial and temporal match between the two types of measurements depends on the cloud regime (Dong et al., 2002; Li et al., 2005; Yan et al., 2011).

-3. Results and discussion
+3 Results and discussion

-3.1.
-The AIV
+5 3.1 The AIV

-A variety of cloud types can appear over the SGP site, which experiences large seasonal variations in temperature and humidity.
-Analyses of long-term cloud products from ARM measurements reveal that stratus and cirrus clouds are the major cloud types seen at the SGP site (Lazarus et al., 2000; Kollias et al., 2007).
-Cumulonimbus clouds are not frequent there.
-Theoretical and observation-based studies have demonstrated that the AIV is significant for mixed-phase warm-based clouds (Andreae et al., 2004; Koren et al., 2005; Rosenfeld et al., 2008b; Li et al., 2011).
+Theory and observation-based studies have demonstrated that the AIV is significant for mixed-phase warm-based clouds (Andreae et al., 2004; Koren et al., 2005; Rosenfeld et al., 2008b; Li et al., 2011).
 Invigorated clouds have a greater chance of developing into DCCs by lifting cloud-top heights and expanding cloud anvil fractions (Koren et al., 2010a).
-Taking advantage of pixel-level cloud optical depth (COD, or $\tau$ ) from GOES retrievals, DCCs are further classified as deep convective cores (pixels with $\tau > 10$ ) and anvils (pixels with $\tau < 10$ ), as defined by Koren et al. (2010a).
-GOES data has a resolution of 4 km which is too coarse to resolve clouds, especially warm cumulus clouds.
-However, this study is concerned with large DCC systems, which are identified using ground observations.
+Taking advantage of pixel-level $\tau$ from GOES retrievals, DCCs are further clas-10 sified as deep convective cores (pixels with $\tau > 10$ ) and anvils (pixels with $\tau < 10$ ), as defined by Koren et al. (2010a).
 Figure 1a shows the relationship between CTT and CN concentration for single-layered clouds.
-In the case of a precipitating cloud layer, CN concentrations measured 1.5 hours before the observed rainfall were used.
-During the decade-long period, the total number of matched cloudy cases identified using ground-based and GOES data is 22, 820.
-Of the total, 861 are single-layer clouds with CBT greater than 15°C. The number of warm shallow clouds (CTT > 0°C) and mixed-phase clouds (CTT < -4°C) are 516 and 299, respectively.
-CTT decreases from -46.0°C to -51.4°C as the aerosol loading increases from 1000 cm-3 to 5000 cm-3 for cases where CTT < -4°C. The CTT for warm shallow clouds, however, show little change with increase in CN concentration.
+In the case of a precipitating cloud layer, CN concentrations measured 1.5 h before the observed rainfall were used.
+CTT decreases from -46.0 °C to -51.4 °C as the aerosol loading increases from 1000 cm-3 15 to $5000 \text{ cm}^{-3}$ for cases where CTT < $-4^{\circ}$ C (blue line).
+CTT for warm shallow clouds (CTT > 0 °C, red line), however, show little change with increase in CN concentration.
 This finding is similar to that of Li et al. (2011).
-For mixed-phase warm-based clouds, an increase in aerosol loading reduces the size of cloud droplets.
-These droplets are more likely to be lifted by updrafts to become mixed-phase clouds due to buoyancy from the release of latent heat, which invigorates convection.
 Figure 1b shows the relationship between cloud fraction and CN concentration for three subsets of DCC: DCC, DCC cores, and anvils associated with the DCCs.
+While DCC and DCC core cloud fractions deand anvils associated with the DCCs.
 While DCC and DCC core cloud fractions decrease with increasing CN, anvil cloud fractions increase as the aerosol loading increases, consistent with statistical analyses and model simulations performed over other regions of the globe (Koren et al., 2010a; van den Heever et al., 2011).